dngen049/Doc-rag-agent/.github/JIRA_CODEX_SETUP.md

   - Check that the `OPENAI_API_KEY` secret is set correctly
   - Verify the API key format (should start with `sk-`)
   - Ensure the API key has the necessary permissions for codex
-- **Codex cloud exec fails**:
+- **Codex exec fails**:
-  - Verify that the environment ID `Doc-rag-agent` is valid and accessible
+  - Verify that the repository was checked out successfully
-  - Check that you have permissions to use the cloud environment
+  - Check that codex has the necessary permissions to read the repository files
+  - Ensure the prompt is properly formatted
+- **Branch creation fails**: Ensure the issue key doesn't contain invalid characters (they'll be sanitized)
+- **No PR created**: If codex doesn't make any changes, no commit or PR will be created
 - **Codex not found**: The workflow installs codex using `npm i -g @openai/codex`.
 If codex installation fails, verify the package name and npm access.

 ## Workflow Behavior

-- The workflow runs `codex cloud exec` in a cloud environment
+- The workflow creates branches with the pattern: `codex-{issue-key}`
-- Codex works directly in the cloud environment - no local checkout, commits, or pull requests are created
-- The issue description is passed as the prompt to codex
+- Runs `codex exec --full-auto` with the issue description as the prompt
+- If codex makes changes, they are committed and pushed
+- A pull request is automatically created with the issue information
+- The PR title format: `[{ISSUE_KEY}] {ISSUE_SUMMARY}`
+- The PR includes the issue description in the body

 ## Testing with curl